jgadsden/tin-whistle-tablature/README.md

 ## Tin Whistle Tablature

-Source code for the [MuseScore plugin][repo] which adds tablature / finger diagrams to a tin whistle staff in a score.
+Source code for the [MuseScore plugin][site] which adds tablature / finger diagrams to a tin whistle staff in a score.

 1. [Introduction](#introduction)